MicrosoftDocs/SupportArticles-docs/support/sql/admin/troubleshoot-os-4kb-disk-sector-size.md

 > [!NOTE]
 > There is no released version of SQL Server compatible with sector sizes greater than 4 KB.
 For more information, see [Hard disk drive sector-size support boundaries in SQL Server](https://support.microsoft.com/topic/hard-disk-drive-sector-size-support-boundaries-in-sql-server-4d5b73fa-7dc4-1d8a-2735-556e6b60d046).

-## Resolution
+## Resolutions

 Microsoft is currently investigating this problem.

 Consider _one_ the following resolutions:

-- If you have multiple drives on this system, you can specify a different location for the database files upon installation of SQL Server.
+- If you have multiple drives on this system, you can specify a different location for the database files after installation of SQL Server is complete.
 Make sure that drive reflects a supported sector size when querying the above `fsutil` commands.
 SQL Server currently supports sector storage sizes of 512 bytes and 4096 bytes.

 - You can start SQL Server by specifying the trace flag 1800.
 For more information, see [DBCC TRACEON](/sql/t-sql/database-console-commands/dbcc-traceon-trace-flags-transact-sql#tf1800).
 This trace flag is not enabled by default.
 Trace flag 1800 forces SQL Server to use 4 KB as the sector size for all read and writes.
-When you are running SQL Server on disks with physical sector size greater than 4 KB, using the trace flag 1800 will simulate a native 4 KB drive which is the supported sector size for SQL Server.
+When you are running SQL Server on disks with physical sector size greater than 4 KB, using the trace flag 1800 will simulate a native 4 KB drive, which is the supported sector size for SQL Server.

 - Install SQL Server on available Windows 10 devices instead.

 - You can add a registry key which will cause the behavior of Windows 11 and later to be similar to Windows 10.
 This will force the sector size to be emulated as 4 KB in size.
 To add the `ForcedPhysicalSectorSizeInBytes` registry key, use the Registry Editor, or you can run one of the following commands in Windows command prompt or PowerShell, executed as an administrator.

   > [!IMPORTANT]
   > This section contains steps that tell you how to modify the Windows registry.
 However, serious problems might occur if you modify the registry incorrectly.
 Therefore, make sure that you follow these steps carefully.
 For added protection, back up the registry before you modify it.
 Then, you can restore the registry if a problem occurs.
-For more   information about how to back up and restore the registry, see [How to back up and restore the registry in Windows](/troubleshoot/windows-server/performance/windows-registry-advanced-users#back-up-the-registry).
+For more   information about how to back up and restore the registry, see the [How to back up and restore the registry in Windows](/troubleshoot/windows-server/performance/windows-registry-advanced-users#back-up-the-registry) section.

     **Registry Editor**

     1. Navigate to `Computer\HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\stornvme\Parameters\Device`.
     1. On the Edit menu, point to New, and then select **Multi-String value**.
 Name it `ForcedPhysicalSectorSizeInBytes`.
     1. Modify the new value, type in `4095`.
-Click **OK** and close the Registry Editor.
+Click **OK** and close the Registry editor.

     **Command Prompt as Administrator**

-    1. Add the key
+    1. Add the key.

     ```console
     REG ADD "HKLM\SYSTEM\CurrentControlSet\Services\stornvme\Parameters\Device" /v "ForcedPhysicalSectorSizeInBytes" /t   REG_MULTI_SZ /d "* 4095" /f
     ```

-    2. Validate the key was added successfully
+    2. Validate if the key was added successfully.

     ```console
     REG QUERY "HKLM\SYSTEM\CurrentControlSet\Services\stornvme\Parameters\Device" /v "ForcedPhysicalSectorSizeInBytes"